mapping-the-text/mapping-the-text/docs/_pages/conference/2018/schedule.md

 <div class="col-3"></div>
 <div class="col-9">

-We don’t yet know precisely what (or where), but for people still around, we’ll have an informal debriefing session where we can drink some coffee and discuss what we’ve learned.
+We don’t yet know precisely what, but for people still around, we’ll have an informal debriefing session where we can drink some coffee and discuss what we’ve learned.